SSTIA/front-end-tutorial/README.md

 Markdown

 	# How to survive in JI
-    There are two many dues in JI.
+    There are too many dues in JI.
     - Vv186 Honors Mathematics II
     - Vg101 Introduction to Programming